hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. If there is an existing active roster, log an error and throw an illegal state exception.
    - This behavior will change in the future when we have fully dynamic address book.
 2. Set the active roster.
+3. Compute the share counts per node for the active roster.
+4. If `keyActiveRoster` is true and there is no key material for the active roster, generate the key material.
+   1. Set `createNewLedgerId` to true
+   2. Create a random share for the node.
+   3. Send a `TssMessageTransaction` to the network generated from the random share targeting the active roster.

 `On Candidate Roster`: